webrecorder/browsertrix/docs/user-guide/index.md

 ## Quick Start

-Once you've registrated, your account will have an `[Your Name's Archive]` where you can create crawl configs and run crawls!
+Once you've registrated, your account will have an `[Your Name's Archive]` where you can create workflows to run crawls!